What You Need to Know About Serverless Functions in HubSpot

 • 60 function executions per minute

-• No more than 100 endpoints per HubSpot account
+• Maximum of 100 endpoints per HubSpot account

 Get Started